yvguim/mysafeip/README.md

 ## It's easy to install (docker inside):
 - MySafeIP can be easily installed with docker: https://github.com/yvguim/mysafeip-compose
-- MySafeIp-client can be configured easily too: https://github.com/yvguim/mysafeip-client
+- MySafeIP-client can be configured easily too: https://github.com/yvguim/mysafeip-client

 ## Some screenshots:
 ### Homepage